Rudxain/ideas/software/self-modifying Turing Machine/README.md

 - Do we use 2 STs concatenated with each other?
 Or do we merge them into 1?
 - If we do concatenate them, what order is most "natural"?
 - Should we have 2 TMs (where 1 rewrites the 2nd TM's ST, such that both are driven by the same "clock"), or 1 double-tape double-head TM?
-- Should ST be written in an arbitrary alphabet, or the native alphabet of the TM? (**multi-alphabet** TM)
+- Should ST be written in an arbitrary alphabet (**multi-alphabet** TM), or the native alphabet of the TM?
 - Should ST be alphabet-encoded at all, or should it be a purely abstract mathematical object? (no double-tape)

 In contrast, VN (despite being harder to debug) is much more straightforward: